Skip to content

 Percentage Change in Finance

 Percentage change = (New Value − Old Value) / Old Value × 100.
-This simple formula underlies investment returns, salary increases, inflation calculations, and virtually every other financial metric you'll encounter.
+This formula appears in investment returns, salary increases, inflation calculations, and most financial metrics.

-One thing people overlook fairly often is the direction of the calculation.
-Reversing the original and new values gives a completely different result — and not just a negative version of the same number.
-Starting from a lower base always produces a larger percentage change than starting from a higher one.
-This is worth considering when comparing figures across different time periods or contexts.
-The maths is straightforward, but the framing matters more than most people realise.
+Reversing the original and new values produces a different result — not just a negative version of the same number.
+Starting from a lower base produces a larger percentage change than starting from a higher one.
+This distinction matters when comparing figures across different time periods or contexts.

 A worked example

 Try the defaults: original value of 1,000, new value of 1,250.
 The tool returns 25.00%.
 You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+The output responds visibly to changes in one or two assumptions.

 What moves the number most

 The result responds to Original Value and New Value.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones affect the result most.

 The formula behind this

 This calculator computes percentage change by dividing the difference between a new and original value by the original value, then multiplying by 100.
 The result represents the relative change as a percentage.
 This assumes the original value is non-zero and applies to any numeric comparison.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+The formula box below shows all calculations, so you can verify the math against your own spreadsheet.

 What this doesn't capture